marianoguerra/efene/docs/reference/expressions/when.rst

-If Expression
+when Expression
 -------------

 .. code-block:: efene

         # simple form
-        if GuardSeq1 {
+        when GuardSeq1 {
             Body1
         }